Dates and booking

 To read more about the benefits of achieving Autodesk-certified status in AutoCAD, read Lyndsay Mann’s blog What benefits does Autodesk certification bring?

-AutoCAD exams in-centre or online
+AutoCAD online exams

 To sit an online exam, all you need is a computer (Windows or Mac) with: